AshuiRUA/NPI-GNN/README.md

 >Python .\src\train_with_twoDataset.py --trainingName nameOfTraining --datasetName yourProjectName --interactionDatasetName NPInter2 --epochNumber 50 --fold 0

 This will save modules and training log in 'result/{yourProjectName}'.Every five epochs report the model performance and save the model.
 Please note that the paper uses the performance of the model with the largest mean MCC in a cross-validation.
+Note: There is randomness in the existence process because the data is shuffled as the dataset is read.
+Note: The initial learning rate was 0.0001 when we perform 5-fold cross validation on RPI369

 ##### Necessary parameters